-Gonzalo is a research Scientist and Lecturer at the Civil Engineering Department of the Johns Hopkins University, and an independent consultant.
+Prof. Gonzalo Pita is a research faculty at the Civil and Systems Engineering Dept. of the Johns Hopkins University

-He received a number of research awards, including a Fulbright Scholarship.
+He received a number of awards including a Fulbright scholarship.